cohesity/cohesity_sdk/cohesity_sdk/cohesity_client_v2/docs/ProtectionGroupsApi.md

 max_tasks_num = 1 # int | Specifies the maximum number of tasks to return. (optional)
 exclude_object_details = True # bool | Specifies whether to return objects.
-By default all the task tree are returned. (optional) include_event_logs = True # bool | Specifies whether to include event logs (optional)
+By default all the task tree are returned. (optional) include_event_logs = True # bool | Specifies whether to include event logs (optional) max_log_level = 1 # int | Specifies the number of levels till which to fetch the event logs.
+This is applicable only when includeEventLogs is true. (optional)

 # example passing only required values which don't have defaults set
 try: